varsvisualizes/circuitplayground-prizewheel/README.md

 # Software & Hardware
 ## Circuit Playground
-The hardware used for this project is the [Circuit Playground Bluefruit.](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/overview) 4 Circuit Playgrounds are at the Acreage Branch right now, in a wooden case on my desk with "Circuit Playground: Miami Maker Faire".
+The hardware used for this project is the [Circuit Playground Bluefruit.](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/overview) 4 Circuit Playgrounds are at the Acreage Branch library right now, in a wooden case on my desk with "Circuit Playground: Miami Maker Faire".
 The wooden case also holds alligator clips and data cables.

 You can use any one of the Circuit Playgrounds, the software will upload on all of them.